jodd/festivals-electro/README.md

 # Festivals-electro

-This is a training project is use to learn and test web technos.
+This is a training project I use to learn and test web technos.
 The content is about electronic music festivals and performers.
 It has a search box and shows a map locating the festivals.
 There is also a secured admin page to manage content.